ricktaylor/btpu/draft-taylor-btpu.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 Transfer Number:
-: The numeric identifier of the Transfer that this Segment is part of, encoded as a 32-bit unsigned integer in network byte order.
+: The numeric identifier of the [active](#transfer-liveness) Transfer that this Segment is part of, encoded as a 32-bit unsigned integer in network byte order.

 Segment Sequence Number:
 : The non-zero sequence number of the Segment, encoded as a 32-bit unsigned integer in network byte order.

 Segment Data:
-: The octets of a Segment of the Transfer, with the length calculated as the Message content length minus the eight (8) octets of the Transfer Number and Segment Sequence Number.
+: The octets of a Segment of the Transfer, with the length calculated as the Message content length excluding the eight (8) octets of the Transfer Number and Segment Sequence Number.

+Transfer Segment Messages SHOULD NOT have zero octets of Segment Data, i.e. the total length of the Message SHOULD be greater than 12 octets.
+Such Messages only add control-plane overhead and SHOULD NOT be used as an alternative form of padding.

 ## Transfer End Message